IGF005: Western-Ligand Blotting Protocol for the Non-radioactive Detection of IGFBPs and IGF-receptors Using Biotinylated IGF-II or Biotinylated IGF-I

 Blotting methods with higher tranfer efficiency may improve sensitivity of the western ligand blot.

-DO NOT TOUCH THE MEMBRANE WITHOUT CLEAN GLOVES!
+DO NOT TOUCH THE MEMBRANE WITHOUT WEARING CLEAN GLOVES!

 3. Staining